vsakkas/sydney.py/README.md

 ```

 > **Note**
-> The suggested responses are returned only if the suggestions parameter is true.
+> The suggested user responses are returned only if the suggestions parameter is true.
 Otherwise, the `ask` and `ask_stream` methods return only the response.

 > **Note**
-> When using the `ask_stream` method with the suggestions parameter, only the lastly returned suggested responses may contain a value.
-For all previous iterations, suggested responses will be `None`.
+> When using the `ask_stream` method with the suggestions parameter, only the suggested user responses returned lastly may contain a value.
+For all previous iterations, the suggested user responses will be `None`.

 ### Raw Response